dongzgh/dongzgh.github.io/journal.md

 ## 2019-09-05

-* Continued learning Shopify from Udemy
+* Continued the learning Shopify from Udemy

 * [L3MONSHAPE](#l3monshape)
 	* Finished learning of Entrepreneurship at Udemy